Login

 4. Water Storage

-Most water heaters store hot water until it's needed (unless it's a tankless hot water heater) while boilers typically don't store hot water at all.
-Most boilers heat water as it passes through the boiler system, which doesn't require water storage.
+Most water heaters store hot water until needed unless they are tankless, while boilers typically do not maintain a reservoir of hot water.
+Instead, they heat the water as it flows through the system, eliminating the need for storage.

 5. Maintenance